 Life Insurance Broker vs Agent

-What's the difference between a life insurance broker and a life insurance agent?
+What's the difference between a life insurance broker VS agent?

-What's a life insurance broker vs agent?
-Here's the definition of a broker from Wikipedia:
+Here's the life insurance broker definition from Wikipedia:

 "Though not an absolute separation; an insurance agent is an insurance company's representative by way of agent-principal legal custom.
 The agent's primary alliance is with the insurance carrier, not the insurance buyer.
 In contrast, an insurance broker represents the insured, and relies on common or direct methods of perfecting business transactions with insurance carriers.
 This can have a significant beneficial impact on insurance negotiations obtained through a broker (vs. those obtained from an agent)".